Lampe2020/L2DB/SPEC.md

 type.
 If a type is given it will be converted using [`L2DB.convert()`](#convert) before returning it.
 Any exceptions raised by [`L2DB.convert()`](#convert) should not be caught.
-If the key doesn't exist, it raises a `L2DBKeyError` exception with the message `{{key}} could not be found`, with `key` in single quotes unless it contains single quotes, in that case with double quotes and any contained double quotes escaped with a backslash.
+If the key doesn't exist, it raises a `L2DBKeyError` exception with the message `{{key}} could not be found`, with `key` in single quotes and any contained single quotes escaped with a backslash.
 If the key is found several times in the DB an implementation-specific one of all the values is picked (first, last or random).